 “Why are you interested in me?”

-She paused, looking at me with her old eyes.
+She paused and looked at me with her old eyes.
 The wrinkles and lines in her face were deep, a face dotted with warts and brown moles.
 Her nose was large and crooked where it protruded from her face, a loathly face.
-Her grey hair thinning and tied back under her head scarf added little to her appearance.
+Her thinning grey hair was tied back under her headscarf.

 “You’re the first of your kind on this land that wasn’t here for evil purposes,” she said.
 “You’re different than the others.
-I wondered what you are like.
-Wanted to see what you are made of.”
+I wanted to know what you are like.”

 She blinked, just once.

 “Good.
 You are made of tough metal.”…